What Are The Stages Of Roof Replacement?

 3. Remove the old roof

 The third stage of roof replacement is the removal of your old roof.
 First, remove the existing shingles from the roof by cutting through the shingle with scissors or a utility knife.
-Your contractor can replace them with new shingles by placing them over the existing ones, using small nails or screws to secure them.
+You or your contractor can replace them with new shingles by placing them over the existing ones, using small nails or screws to secure them.

 4. Inspect wood decking